-▶ To select another drive or directory: Press the soft key for choosing the directory.
+- To select another drive or directory: Press the soft key for choosing the directory.
 The TNC opens a pop-up window.
-Select the desired directory in the pop-up window by using the arrow keys and the ENT key.

-Transfer a single file: Press the COPY soft key, or
+Select the desired directory in the pop-up window by using the arrow keys and the ENT key. - Transmitting individual files: Press the COPY soft key, or...